simonom/PyCHAM/README.md

 						update via the internet.
 If update requested and either no internet or UManSysProp repository page is down, code stops with an error.

+chem_scheme_markers = markers denoting various sections of the user's chemical scheme.
+If
+					left empty defaults to MCM formatting.
+If filled, must have seven elements separeted by commas, which can be left empty but with commas
+					intact:
+					marker for chemical reactions starting, punctuation before each reaction, marker for chemical reactions ending, marker for generic rate coefficients starting, punctuation at the end of lines for generic rate coefficients, marker for end of generic rate coefficients, marker for start of peroxy radical pool description, marker for end of peroxy radical pool description

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730997.